 In 1902, King Camp Gillette opened his factory producing the double edge safety razor.
 Two other versions of safety razors preceded, but these were far less appreciated.
 They were less liked because they were not as sharp.

-Gillette’s safety razor had a single stamped carbon steel blade, which was thinner, less expensive and disposable.
-In 1903, Gillette released their original razor with a double edged blade, we could use only one wing with each stroke.
+Gillette’s first safety razor had a single stamped carbon steel blade, which was thinner, less expensive and disposable.
+In 1903, Gillette released their original razor with a double-edged blade, we could use only one wing with each stroke.

 In 1971, they released the Trac II.
 Innovation attributed to the Trac II was its use of two blades that could be drawn across stubble in one stroke.
 It offered a much better shave than single razor blades.